TheRubick/docker101-session-swe-fall-2025/networks/README.md

 $ docker run --network=bridge <IMAGE-ID>/<IMAGE-NAME>:<IMAGE-TAG>

 # to run a container in the host mode.
-Note: you can't multiple containers that uses the same port in this mode as one of them should lock this port on the host i.e. no containers shall use the same host port
+Note: you can't have multiple containers that use the same port in this mode as one of them should lock this port on the host i.e. no containers shall use the same host port

 $ docker run --network=host <IMAGE-ID>/<IMAGE-NAME>:<IMAGE-TAG>